Welcome to East Barnet Health Centre

 We try to be informal, understanding and kind, not least because we have all, even the doctors and the receptionists, had to go to our own doctor and we know how it feels.
 But, if you think we have got it wrong, there is a complaints procedure form available at front desk.
 We will respond within 2 days.

-Following NHS guidelines East Barnet Medical Centre is operating a zero physical contact with patients.
-PLEASE DO NOT ATTEND THE SURGERY
+Following NHS guidelines East Barnet Medical Centre is operating a minimal physical contact with patients.
+PLEASE DO NOT ATTEND THE SURGERY unless you have been booked to see a GP.

 If you have a cough or fever please contact NHS 111 https://111.nhs.uk